Religion in Circassia: Conversion to Islam

 In 1841, a large meeting was held on the Pshekh River; these meetings were held regularly to decide on matters concerning the country.
-At the 1841 meeting, a contract, known as the "defter," was adopted with the approval of all Circassian leaders without exception.
+At the 1841 meeting, a contract, known as "the defter," was adopted with the approval of all Circassian leaders without exception.
 The first article of the contract read:Our first duty is the strict implementation of the Sharia.
 Any teachings contrary to it must be abandoned and rejected, and all crimes must be judged solely according to the Quran.With the assumption of power in Circassia by Imam Shamil's viceroy, Muhammad Amin Asiyalav, the integration of Islam among the Circassians accelerated, and the implementation of Sharia law began.
 Although many Circassians were happy to be freed from what they considered an oppressive government after Muhammad Amin's surrender to the Russians, his reign can be said to have been extremely influential in the establishment of Islam among the Circassians.

 By the end of the war, the process of Islamization had become so complete that the Circassians who managed to reach the Ottoman Empire during the Circassian genocide chanted takbir in gratitude for the end of their journey.

+Historically, "traditional Islam" in Circassia, Sunni Islam of the Hanafi school, accommodated the rules of Adyghe Khabze, allowing customary laws to regulate communal life, social behavior, and conflict resolution alongside religious practices.
+Being a good Muslim (Быслъымэныгъэ; Муслъымэныгъэ) involved following Khabze in addition to knowledge of the Quran and observance of Islamic rituals.
+Those who embodied this synthesis were considered the cultured, pious elite of society.
+This principle gave birth to the creed "The Creator is in heaven and the Adygaghe granted by Him is on earth".